VikasSinghBhadouria/Login-Automation/README.md

  # Login-Automation
- This is a python script for automating the gmail login. same can be used for Facebook and other websites.
+ This is a python script for automating the gmail loginand accessing web master tools &analytics .
+ Same can be used for Facebook and other websites.

 Prerequisites :
-PYTHON 3
+python3
 Selenium

+ How to use :
+ 1.Open the login.py
+ 2.Insert your gmail-id and Password  in line 7 ,8.
+ 3. Save it .
+ 4. Run

 Note that you need to download the most recent version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/), and place the executable into the same folder as `login.py`.